-France is a Schengen member-state, which means that citizens from several countries can enter for short stays without having to apply for a visa.
-When it comes to long-term or permanent stays, securing a long-stay visa and residency permit (carte de séjour) is considerably more of an uphill battle for non-EU or non-EEA nationals.
+France is a Schengen member state, which means that citizens from several countries can enter for short stays without having to apply for a visa.
+When it comes to long-term or permanent stays, securing a long-stay visa and residency permit (carte de séjour) is considerably more of an uphill battle for non-EU and non-EEA nationals.

 France falls within the Schengen Area.
-As such nationals of appointed countries do not need to apply for a tourist visa before arrival if planning to stay in the country for under 90 days.
-This includes citizens of European Union countries, the European Economic Area, Switzerland, the USA, Canada, Australia, New Zealand and others.
+As such nationals of appointed countries do not need to apply for a tourist visa before arrival if planning to stay in the country for less than 90 days.
+This includes citizens of European Union countries, the European Economic Area, Switzerland, the US, Canada, Australia, New Zealand and others.

 Nationals of countries not listed will need to apply for a Schengen visa before arrival in order to be granted entry to France.